theatlasroom/tidbits/libraries-frameworks/aframe.md

      </a-scene>`
   - mixins are applied in the order they are defined, the last definition of a property will overwrite previous definitions
 * `<a-sky>` - add a background to the scene, can be a color, video, image 360 degree assets etc
+* `<a-video>` - displays a video on a flat plane as a texture,

 ## Components
+Reusable and modular chink of data, plugged into an entity to add behaviour, functionality, appearance etc All components have property types
 * `Stats` - displays a UI with performance related metrics, applies only to the `<a-scene>` element
   - `<a-scene stats></a-scene>`
   - `fps`